metaleap/vscode-appz/libs/go/readme.md

 	// workspace folder the name of the workspace is prepended.
 Defaults to `true` when there are
 	// multiple workspace folders and `false` otherwise.
 	//
-	// `andThen` ── A path relative to the root or the input.
+	// `onDone` ── A path relative to the root or the input.
-	AsRelativePath(pathOrUri string, includeWorkspaceFolder bool, andThen func(*string))
+	AsRelativePath(pathOrUri string, includeWorkspaceFolder bool, onDone func(*string))

 	// Provides single-call access to numerous individual `Workspace` properties at once.
-	Properties(then func(WorkspaceProperties))
+	Properties(onDone func(WorkspaceProperties))
 }
 ```